Bioteslaso/Covid_UltraSound/README.md

 * Transfer Learning: **pneumonia** detection

 Dislaimer: Ongoing project!
-After the this first prototype, it will be assessed for its use in a project, between Madrid HUFA Hospital and Madrid URJC University, for instructing Guatemala and Peru physicians in COVID-19 detection.
+After this very first prototype, the project will be assessed for its use in a project, between Madrid HUFA Hospital and Madrid URJC University, for instructing Guatemala and Peru physicians in COVID-19 detection.